Bogotá: Sports

 The District Institute for Recreation and Sport promotes recreation, sports and use of the parks in Bogotá.

 Football has been declared a symbol of Bogotá, and is widely played in the city.
 There are three professional clubs in the city, Santa Fe, Millonarios, and La Equidad.
 The main stadium in the city is The Campín Stadium (Estadio Nemesio Camacho El Campín) home of the local teams Santa Fe and Millonarios, In 2001 The Campín Stadium was the place for the 2001 Copa América final between the Colombia national football and the Mexico national football, with a final score 1–0 in favor of the home team, which finally obtained its first continental cup.
 The other soccer venue is the multi-use Techo Metropolitan Stadium which is the home of La Equidad.

 Other major sporting venues are the covered Coliseum El Campín, the Simón Bolívar Aquatic Complex, the Sports Palace, the El Salitre Sports Venue which includes the Luis Carlos Galán Velodrome (which hosted the 1995 UCI Track Cycling World Championships), the El Salitre Diamond Ballpark and the BMX track "Mario Andrés Soto".

 Bogotá hosted the first Bolivarian Games held in 1938.
 The city hosted the National Games in 2004, winning the championship.
 It was a sub-venue Bolivarian Pan American Games.
-In addition, the city on the route of the Tour of Colombia.
+In addition, the city is on the route of the Tour of Colombia.

 After being a major venue city for the 2011 FIFA U-20 World Cup that was held in Colombia, Bogotá was one of the venue cities hosting the 2016 FIFA Futsal World Cup.